3 ways to address weakness in a job interview

-When it comes to job interview questions, the classic “What are your greatest strengths?” is a gentle pitch.
+When it comes to common interview questions, the classic “What are your greatest strengths?” is a gentle pitch.
 It’s an invitation to shine a spotlight on all the skills and experiences that make you a good fit for the job.

-Keep it real
+Keep it real and honest

-If you respond to this question with an enthusiastic “I have no weaknesses and nothing will keep me from doing a great job,” the interviewer will probably write you off as overconfident and unable to understand and learn from your mistakes.
+If you respond with, “I have no weaknesses and nothing will keep me from doing a great job,” the interviewer will probably write you off as overconfident and unable to understand and learn from your mistakes.

 That’s why it’s important to respond to this interview question honestly, with a real limitation that’s challenged you at work.
 So, before you start practicing your answer, review your past performance evaluations — chances are they include notes from your supervisor about areas for improvement.